 Lenders typically require borrowers to place their assets into an SPE structure to further secure against the various risks involved with real estate investing.
 An SPE is a corporation or LLC that holds the title to a single real estate investment property.
 A mortgage can then be placed on the property by the financing lender.

 2.)
-How does this benefit the involved parties?
+How do single-purpose entities benefit the involved parties?

-An SPE isolates the financed property from other potential creditors or lenders.
+A single-purpose entity isolates the financed property from other potential creditors or lenders.
 This prevents others from seeking to use the subject property as a means to recover a loss or to satisfy debt claims.
 Not only does this structure protect the lender’s collateral from recovery claims made by other collectors, but it also is used to limit the business activities of the entity.
-The SPE protects the borrower’s portfolio by separating the asset from the other properties within the portfolio.
+The single-purpose entity protects the borrower’s portfolio by separating the asset from the other properties within the portfolio.

-For an SPE to own and operate an individual real estate asset, it must have a thoroughly outlined purpose clause and a set of covenants to operate.
+For a single-purpose entity to own and operate an individual real estate asset, it must have a thoroughly outlined purpose clause and a set of covenants to operate.
 The purpose clause and a detailed set of covenants are important for the entity to be legally recognized to support this function.
 This can be presented in numerous formats, but should ideally be included in the formation documents with the Secretary of State.

 A set of covenants is used to frame and clarify the separation between the single purpose entity and other entities.
-Standard covenants for an SPE include:
+Standard covenants for a single-purpose entity include:

 - Maintaining separate finances and bank account.